Life After Stitched: Caring for Your Blinds

 Sun protection

 Just like us, your blinds can also get damaged by the sun.
-Where possible, keep them out of direct sunlight, particularly strong and dark colours.
+Where possible, keep them out of direct sunlight, particularly if they’re strong or dark colours.
 Alternatively, you can line your fabric blinds to protect them from harsh rays.
-Choose blackout or thermal lining for added extra comfort in your home.
-Our blinds experts are always on hand to help with any queries you may have.
-Contact us here.
+Choose blackout or bonded lining for added extra comfort in your home.